antoniaelsen/advent_of_code_2019/README.md

 [Advent of Code 2019](https://adventofcode.com/2019/day/1)

-Advent of Code, 2019, done in Rust as an introduction to the language.
+Advent of Code, 2019, done in Rust as a personal introduction to the language.
+The solutions in this repository will likely be verbose, for the sake of clarity and for exploration of a new language.

 ## Installation